 Are you too old or too young for braces?
 What are the types of braces that are suitable for you?
 Do you need to extract teeth for braces?

 Dr Priscilla Lu, Associate Consultant, from the Department of Orthodontics at National Dental Centre Singapore, a member of the SingHealth group, all about braces.

-This Ask the Specialist forum will be open from
+This Ask the Specialist forum was open from

 22 February to 30 March 2018.

 Dr Elaine Tan is a Consultant in the Department of Orthodontics, National Dental Centre of Singapore.
 She graduated with the Bachelor in Dental Surgery (BDS) from National University of Singapore Orthodontics residency program, along with the Diploma of Membership in Orthodontics (Royal College of Surgeons Edinburgh) in 2011.
 In the same year, Dr Tan was awarded the best international candidate for the MOrth exams.

 Dr Tan subsequently completed a one year Certificate of Competency in Cleft and Craniofacial Orthodontics, accredited by Academic Centre for Oral Healthcare at the National Dental Centre of Singapore.
 She was awarded the prestigious Singhealth HMDP fellowship award and went to Taipei Chang Gung Memorial hospital to do a fellowship in Cleft and Craniofacial Orthodontics.